 - the number of merits and jurisdictional hearings during the research period (two years);

-Furthermore, we subdivided “hearings” into four categories: bet-the-company cases (more than US$1 billion dollars); large cases; medium-sized cases; and small cases (which don’t count towards ranking).
+Furthermore, we subdivided “hearings” into four categories: bet-the-company cases (more than US$1 billion dollars); big cases; medium cases; and small cases (which don’t count towards ranking).

 The GAR 30 chart

-People in Who’s Who Legal – shows how many members of a firm won entry to the 2018 edition of Who’s Who Legal: Arbitration.*
+- People in Who’s Who Legal – shows how many members of a firm won entry to the 2016 edition of Who’s Who Legal: Arbitration.
+(Counts towards the ranking.)

-Pending cases (as arbitrator) – shows the number of cases in which a lawyer from the firm has been asked to sit as an arbitrator (snapshot on 1 August 2018).
-It ignores sports and maritime cases, as well as cases at certain sector-specific arbitral bodies or mainland Chinese institutions.*
+- Pending cases (as arbitrator) – shows the number of cases in which a lawyer from the firm has been asked to sit as an arbitrator (snapshot on 1 August 2015).
+It ignores CAS matters and a few similar bodies.
+(Counts towards the ranking.)

-Merits hearings completed in two years – shows how many merits hearings the firm participated in as counsel or co-counsel during the past two years.*
+- Merits hearings completed in two years – shows how many merits hearings the firm participated in as counsel or co-counsel during the past two years.
+(Counts towards ranking.)

-Jurisdictional hearings completed in two years – shows the same, but for jurisdictional matters.
-Hearings under a certain duration in commercial arbitrations are excluded.*
+- Jurisdictional hearings completed in two years – shows the same, but for jurisdictional matters.
+(Counts towards the ranking.)

-Bet-the-company hearings – shows how many hearings were in the US$1 billion-plus range.*
+- Bet-the-company hearings – shows how many hearings were in the US$1 billion-plus range.
+(Counts towards the ranking.)

-Large hearings – shows how many hearings were in the US$250 million to US$999 million range.*
+- Large hearings – shows how many hearings were in the US$250 million to US$999 million range.
+(Counts towards the ranking.)

-Medium-sized hearings – shows how many hearings were in the US$10 million to US$249 million range.*
+- Mid-sized hearings – shows how many hearings were in the US$10 million to US$249 million range.
+(Counts towards the ranking.)

 When deciding whether to include a particular reported matter and what value to assign it, we use the following rules:

-- “If in doubt, leave it out” – if a matter is insufficiently described (for instance, there is information missing on the date and duration of the hearing, the name of opposing counsel, the value at stake, or the name of the presiding arbitrator), it can’t be included in the score.
+- “If in doubt, leave it out” – if a matter is insufficiently described (information missing on start date, duration of hearing, name of opposing firm, value at stake, names of arbitrators (or at the very least, the chair)), it can’t be included in the score.